The new Netgear Orbi RBKE960 series -- currently available as a 3-pack Orbi RBKE963 -- is a nice and large Wi-Fi 6E mesh box of mixed feelings.

 And that's on top of the fact it's also the most expensive Orbi, costing $1500 for a 3-pack.
 (You can pick the traditional white color, or, for the first time, the black version, model RBKE963B.)

-Eventually, my take is you’ll be able to find a 2-pack (RBKE962), but, for now, the only other hardware option is an add-on satellite (RBSE960) that costs over $600.
+Eventually, my take is you'll be able to find a 2-pack (RBKE962) or a single router (RBRE960) to standard with, but, for now, the only other hardware option is an add-on satellite (RBSE960) that costs over $600.

-So a 4-pack will cost you over $2k, and chances are a 2-pack, when available, will be over $1k.
+So a 4-pack will cost you over $2k, and a 2-pack, when available, will likely be around $1k.

 And, naturally, you have to pay for the latest and greatest.
 The RBKE960 is the only canned mesh system, for now, that has both top Wi-Fi specs and matching performance.